Chapter 3

 It's also a good idea to discuss your ideas before you start working on them.
 This ensures you're not duplicating work someone else is doing and allows you to get feedback on your approach early on.

 Make sure you understand the process for submitting your work.
-Many projects use pull requests on platforms like GitHub.
+Many projects use issues or pull requests on platforms like GitHub.
 Familiarize yourself with this process and be prepared to iterate on your work based on feedback.
 Remember, revision and improvement are normal parts of the open source contribution process.

 Setting Up Necessary Tools and Accounts